 This technique involves the use of sound waves that penetrate the skin and underlying musculature.
 The waves will mildly heat the immediate area.
 In turn, this heat helps to relieve swelling and to increase local circulation.
 Muscle cramps and generalised stiffness can often be addressed with ultrasound therapy.

 TENS is an acronym for trans-cutaneous electrical nerve stimulation.
 This is another way of referring to a small machine which electrically stimulates nearby muscles.
 Once again, these units are intended to provide pain relief and to reduce instances of muscle spasms.

 This is arguably the most common (and one of the most effective) chiropractic treatment options available.
-Sometimes simply referred to as an “adjustment”, the primary intentions are to increase the movement of the spinal column and to realign any vertebrae (a process known as subluxation) that may have shifted out of place.
+Sometimes simply referred to as an “adjustment”, the primary intentions are to increase the movement of the spinal Coolum.
 This technique can also decrease the irritability of nearby nerves.
 So, patients will often notice fewer muscle spasms and lower levels of pain.
-Spinal adjustments are not painful and that they are generally quite effective.
+Spinal adjustments are rarely painful and they are generally quite effective.

 This is arguably the oldest method and it often proves to be quite effective if carried out on a regular basis.
 Individuals will be provided with hot and cold packs.
 These are applied to a specific area in order to reduce inflammation and lessen the symptoms of sciatica.
 However, such a method will often be used in synergy with other treatments.

 The role of a chiropractor will often extend beyond a physical office.
 They are likely to recommend other lifestyle changes in order to further alleviate the symptoms of sciatica and to prevent them from recurring in the future.
 Some common suggestions can include:

 - Adopting a regular exercise programme such as swimming, pilates, yoga.